 - You may have trouble navigating around the browser with your TV remote

 Just like the Chrome browser, there isn’t any specialized Firefox browser version for smart TVs.
-However, you can sideload Firefox with your TV and access several browser extensions.
+However, you can sideload Firefox with your smart TV and access several browser extensions.
 A good example is the uBlock extension that allows you to block ads while surfing the web.

 Also, you can sync your mobile browser history and bookmarks with your smart TV Firefox browser for greater access.
 The user interface is like the mobile version, which may affect your user experience.